 “This initiative is a major innovation in family planning service delivery,” said PATH President and CEO Steve Davis.
 “By making injectable contraceptives available at the community level, it offers more women control over the timing and spacing of their children and a better chance at a healthy life.”

-Injectable contraception is a popular family planning method among women in developing countries.
+Injectable contraception is a popular basal body temperature method of family planning method among women in developing countries.
 In some places, women must return to a clinic every three months for a new injection, limiting access in remote and other hard-to-reach areas.
-The contraceptive’s delivery system allows injections to be provided by health workers to women at home or in other convenient settings.
+The Injectable Contraceptive delivery system allows injections to be provided by health workers to women at home or in other convenient settings.

 The BD Uniject prefilled autodisable injection system was originally developed by PATH, with support from USAID, and has been licensed to Becton, Dickinson and Company (BD).
 The system allows the contraceptive to be delivered via subcutaneous injection, in the fat layer between the skin and muscle.
 It also eliminates the need to prepare a needle and syringe.

-“At the right price, Sayana® Press will expand contraceptive choice and increase access to family planning, especially in rural and hard-to-reach communities in low-resource settings,” said Ellen Starbird, Director of the Office of Population and Reproductive Health at USAID.
+“At the right price, Sayana® Press will expand contraceptive choice and increase access to natural family planning temperature method, especially in rural and hard-to-reach communities in low-resource settings,” said Ellen Starbird, Director of the Office of Population and Reproductive Health at USAID.

 This initial introduction of Sayana® Press in Burkina Faso brings injectable contraceptives to the most peripheral level of the health system and integrates them for the first time into regular community health outreach.
 Sayana® Press will be delivered by mobile health workers in four regions where a large proportion of women have expressed a desire to prevent or delay pregnancy, but have limited access to contraceptives.
 The initiative aims to help Burkina Faso meet its goal of increasing contraceptive use among married women from 15 percent in 2010 to 25 percent by 2015.